 Use: Labeled Indications

-HIV infection: Treatment of HIV-1 infection alone or in combination with other antiretroviral agents.
+HIV infection: Treatment of HIV-1 infection in combination with other antiretroviral agents.

 Hypersensitivity to abacavir, lamivudine, zidovudine, or any component of the formulation; patients positive for HLA-B*5701 allele; moderate or severe hepatic impairment.